keybase/client/go/kbcmf/encryption_spec_draft.md

 Bob will never decrypt the intercepted boxes, because the nonce he uses won't match.

-Some applications might use the Sillybox format, but don't want decryption compatibility with other Sillybox applications.
+Some applications might use the SaltPack format, but don't want decryption compatibility with other SaltPack applications.
 In addition to changing the format name at the start of the header, these applications should use a different value for SOME_NULL_TERMINATED_CONSTANT_TODO.